olympiag3/olypy/README.md

 Clone the repo.

-Install python modules and see if it works.
+Install dependent python modules, and see if olypy passes tests:

 ```
 python -m pip install -r requirements.txt